On Tour: Elite Performance Therapy supporting the Ladies European Tour at the Spanish Open !

 Working on the Costa del Sol, you never know who or what problem may come through the door.
-This really tests us daily and makes it great preparation for working with both professional and amateur golfers.
-The immediate, substantial effect you can have on a player, their performance and achievements is profound.
+This daily challenge makes it fantastic preparation for working with both professional and amateur golfers; the immediate effect you can have on a player, their performance and achievements is profound.

 The last 5-10 years in golf physical therapy has seen a much greater emphasis on exercise and strength & conditioning work in treating injuries and maximising performance.
-This new breed of much stronger, fitter golfers mean that they can generate higher forces and swing speeds and hit the ball further.
+This new breed of stronger, fitter golfers mean that they can generate much higher swing speeds and so hit the ball further.

 Here at Elite Performance Therapy we understand that golf at any level is very demanding.
-It requires strength, explosive power, flexibility and athletic ability to perform a movement which produces some of the fastest club head and ball speeds of any sport.
+It requires strength, explosive power, flexibility and athletic ability.

-The effect of repeated large forces, often over decades, can lead to numerous injuries, particularly in the lower back, wrist, shoulder and elbow.
-The bio-mechanical requirements of an asymmetrical swing is a risk factor for injury.
-For instance, right handed golfers, who lead with the left side, are more likely to suffer from Extensor Carpi Ulnaris (ECU) injuries on the left wrist and Dorsal Rim Impaction Syndrome (DRIS) injuries on the right wrist.
+The effect of repeated large forces can lead to numerous injuries, particularly in the lower back, wrist, shoulder and elbow.
+The requirements of an uneven swing is a risk factor for injury.
+For instance, right handed golfers, who lead with the left side, are more likely to suffer from injuries on the left wrist.